HolidayOugi/Sma5hMusic-Extra/README.md

 > [!TIP]
 > When using the Modular Packs option, if one or more Vanilla Series did not contain any songs during the generation, an optional Series Order pack is generated.
 If loaded, it ensures that each Series is in its correct order in the Music Select / Sound Test screen.

+> [!TIP]
+> When using the Modular Packs option, if one or more Core songs had their values changed and they weren't already included in a generated Series, an optional Vanilla Song Changes pack is generated.
+If loaded, it will apply the changes made to the edited Core Songs.

 ## Icon Selection and Conversion

 **Icons** can now be assigned to Series directly from the Create Series / Edit Series menu.
 The Software accepts PNGs or BNTXs as input and assigns them to a Series, converting them if needed.
 The Icons are automatically copied to the output build.